Federal ICAC Now

-The Federal ICAC Now, also known simply as FIN, is a political party in Australia formed in June 2020.
+The Federal ICAC Now, also known simply as FIN, was a single-issue political party in Australia formed in June 2020.
 Its creation was driven by the claimed need for an independent federal anti-corruption watchdog, similar to New South Wales, South Australia, and the Northern Territory.

 Abbreviated to FIN, the party's logo includes the party name, abbreviation and the dorsal fin of a shark.

+The party was deregistered on 27 April 2023.

 Foundation

 In October 2020, the party lodged its first application to the Australian Electoral Commission (AEC), to gain federal approval as a political party, claiming it had 510 members.
 On 2 September 2021, the party's application as a registered political party was approved by the Australian Electoral Commission (AEC), and given a statement of reasons.